by Meg Donahue

 So here’s the thing about changing the way you eat; it’s about way more than just food.
 If it were only food, it wouldn’t be so hard, right?
 Not even going into all the addictive qualities of processed foods, foods, particularly unhealthy ones, are often rooted in so many of our traditions, holidays, and family memories.

 This leads me to the upcoming holiday on everybody’s mind: Halloween – a day which can be tough for anyone new to whole food plant-based living.
-As your neighbors make candy apples and buy dozens of bite-sized chocolate bars, you may wonder: can I even enjoy Halloween anymore?
+As your neighbours make candy apples and buy dozens of bite-sized chocolate bars, you may wonder: can I even enjoy Halloween anymore?

 1. Get creative with your treats